jimishol/cholidean-harmony-structure/README.md

 This project works like a minimalist music player — but with a twist.
 Instead of just playing sound, it visually projects musical harmony into a 3D space, offering a unique and immersive way to experience music.
 The active joints (notes) become self-illuminating and grow in size.
 Of these, the bass notes strive valiantly to stand out with distinctive dots.
 The outgoing edges emit light discreetly to activate their destination.
 Spectral surfaces, when unambiguously indicated by active joints, materialize and emit light to attract the attention of minor or major scales that could incorporate them.
 The compositions are visualized in an anticipated dance of surprising steps.

-   - Supported Format: Currently supports MIDI files, thanks to FluidSynth’s ability to emit real-time note ON/OFF events.
+- **Supported Format:** Currently supports MIDI files via FluidSynth or via the Linux ALSA `midiport` backend—both emit real-time note ON/OFF events for 3D visualization.

-   - Interactive Controls: Users can pause playback or slow down tempo, making it ideal for music students or harmony learners.
+- **Interactive Controls:** Users can pause playback or slow down tempo, making it ideal for music students or harmony learners.

-   - No Technical Setup Required: Just launch the app, load a MIDI file, and enjoy the visual harmony.
+- **No Technical Setup Required:** Just launch the app, load a MIDI file, and enjoy the visual harmony.

 📝 Note: Future versions may support additional formats, depending on backend contributions.

 ### 🛠️ For Backend Developers

 The project is designed to be extensible.
 Developers can integrate alternative backends as long as they can emit note ON/OFF events in real time.
-The backend manager is src/backends/init.lua file.
+The backend manager is `src/backends/init.lua`.

 #### 🔄 How It Works

-   - The core visual engine watches a file called active_notes.lua on disk.
+- The core visual engine listens on the `active_notes` Love2D thread channel for updated note lists.

-   - This file contains a list of currently active notes, which the engine reads and renders in 3D.

-   - A backend thread (e.g., FluidSynth) updates this file in real time based on backend playback.
+- Backend threads (FluidSynth, midiport) push active-note tables directly into that channel in real time.
+- The null backend falls back to disk I/O, reading from `active_notes.lua` when no channel updates occur.

 #### 🧪 Backend Options

-   * FluidSynth Backend:
+* **FluidSynth**
   - Launched as a thread by the project.
   - Outputs note events via terminal stdout.
   - Accepts playback commands via TCP.
   - A watcher thread connects via TCP and sends commands (e.g., play, pause, tempo).

-      - Updates active_notes.lua based on parsed output.
+  - Updates `active_notes.lua` based on parsed output.

-   * Null Backend (Manual Mode):
+* **Null Backend (Manual Mode)**

-      - Teachers or developers can manually edit active_notes.lua to simulate note activity.
+  - Teachers or developers can manually edit `active_notes.lua` to simulate note activity.
   - Useful for demonstrations, teaching, or testing without a live music source.

+* **midiport (Linux only)**
+  - Sniffs an ALSA MIDI port directly via FFI (default `Midi Through 14:0`).
+  - Merges and publishes active notes at ~50 Hz to `active_notes.lua`.
+  - Sends control commands (`gain`, `player_start`, etc.) over a persistent nonblocking TCP socket, bypassing stdout buffering.
+  - Configure in `src/constants.lua`:
+    ```lua
+    -- in src/constants.lua
+    M.backend    = "midiport"
+    M.midiport   = "14:0"        -- ALSA client:port to sniff
+    M.shellHost  = "localhost"   -- TCP host for control commands
+    M.shellPort  = 9800          -- TCP port for control commands
+    ```

 🔧 Future Improvement

-   * Direct Terminal Parsing:
+* **Windows Port for Direct Parsing**

-      - Instead of writing to disk, the watcher may read directly from FluidSynth’s terminal output.

-      - This would improve performance but may remove support for manual editing.

-      - Decision pending based on community interest and use cases.
+  Bring the `midiport` backend’s ALSA-sniff and FluidSynth’s in-memory STDOUT parsing to Windows via WinMM or WASAPI.

-For a deep dive into the asset pipeline, see [FOR_DEVELOPERS](asset_pipeline/FOR_DEVELOPERS.md).
+_For a deep dive into the asset pipeline, see [FOR_DEVELOPERS](asset_pipeline/FOR_DEVELOPERS.md)._

 ---